jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 https://www.youtube.com/watch?v=ZOiPQ8nqB1s&feature=youtu.be&t=19

-Note, followers of the Industrial Age complain because theeir time is over—they can't contribute to society anymore and instead live unfulfilled, unhappy lives as mere extras.
+Note, followers of the Industrial Age complain because their time period is over, so they can't contribute to society anymore and instead live unfulfilled, unhappy lives as mere extras.

 Here's my point, nobody knows how or why something clicks.
 However, we do understand when it does—when we can't go back.
 And could you ever drop Netflix and do back to Blockbuster?
-What about flipping through encyclopedia books.
+What about flipping through encyclopedia books?
+Or calling a taxi-cab?
 Of course not, and that's a good sign you're a believer in the Internet Age.
-So, lets return to the book and our mission, that's about you dropping the phantom chancing of Left/Right politics for Techvolution, a new philosophy for the Internet Age.
+So, lets return to the book and our mission, that's about you dropping the phantom chasing of Left/Right politics for Techvolution, a new philosophy for the Internet Age.

 # Mid Point